Deep Frequency-Aware Functional Maps for Robust Shape Matching: Functional maps with spectral filter operator preservation

-where $G(\Lambda_{\mathcal{N}})=\sum_{s}h_s^{2}\left(\Lambda_{\mathcal{N}}\right)$. \begin{proof} ~See Appendix \ref{app: Pro}. \end{proof} \end{thm} Interestingly, Eq~\eqref{MCFP compute C} is consistent with the intuition of signal denoising, which means that we actually use multiple filters to refine the coarse functional map $ \mathbf{C}_\mathcal{NM}^{\Pi} $.
-Additionally, we can obtain the pointwise map through the nearest neighbor search, and even update the functional maps and pointwise map alternatively like\cite{Ovsjanikov2012}.
+where $G(\Lambda_{\mathcal{N}})=\sum_{s}h_s^{2}\left(\Lambda_{\mathcal{N}}\right)$. \begin{proof} ~See Appendix \ref{app: Pro}. \end{proof} \end{thm} Interestingly, Eq.~\eqref{MCFP compute C} aligns with the intuition of denoising, as it effectively uses multiple filters to refine the coarse functional map $ \mathbf{C}_\mathcal{NM}^\Pi$.
+Furthermore, the pointwise map can be obtained through a nearest-neighbor search.
+This process can also be extended to iteratively update both the functional map and the pointwise map, similar to the approach proposed in \cite{Ovsjanikov2012}.